Battle of Bourgaon: Aftermath

-Surviving Berber soldiers retreated into Numidia where they joined forces with Iabdas, King of the Aurès.
+Ruins of the Byzantine walls of Theveste, one of the many sites restored and fortified under Solomon.

+Solomon returned to Carthage, where Procopius suggests that the large number of captured slaves led to a significant decline in their prices; a captured boy was valued at the same price as a sheep.
+Procopius also mentions that the Berbers recalled a saying attributed to their women, which warned that a beardless man would destroy their people; a reference to Solomon, who was a eunuch.
+The surviving Berber soldiers retreated into Numidia, where they joined forces with Iabdas, King of the Aurès.
 Masuna, King of the Mauro-Roman Kingdom and allied with the Byzantines, and another Berber king, Ortaias (who ruled a kingdom in the former province of Mauretania Sitifensis), urged Solomon to pursue the enemy Berbers into Numidia, which he did.
 Solomon did not engage Iabdas in battle, distrusting the loyalty of his allies, and instead constructed a series of fortified posts along the roads linking Byzacena with Numidia.
 In 536, Emperor Justinian considered that peace had been established in the region.
+However, a mutiny by Byzantine soldiers at Easter 536 and the subsequent Siege of Carthage, threatened control of the region.